jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 Configuring Network Connect
 ---------------------------------------

-Now that you are familiar with your new software defined Node we can start getting our hands dirty with real configuration necessary to meet ACME companies first requirement to get the network in AWS connected to the network in the Data Center.
+Now that you are familiar with your new software defined Node we can start getting our hands dirty with the real configuration necessary to meet ACME companies first requirement to get the network in the On-prem DC connected to the network in AWS.
 The backend security device will need to scan the frontend in AWS on port 80.

 In our lab today, an Ubuntu Server in the UDF environment will simulate the backend.